alf-tool/alf-core/doc/gh-pages/devel/index.md

 #### Ideas, issues and critical reading

   * New ideas are welcome, for almost everything.
 Implemented ideas are prefered, but not required.
   * Critical reading from TTM-aware people is necessary and welcome.
-Create an issue in [our bug tracker]((https://github.com/blambeau/alf/issues) if your review/question/proposal is limited to Alf (misunderstanding of a TUTORIAL D operator by Alf, for example).
+Create an issue in [our bug tracker]((https://github.com/blambeau/alf/issues) if your review/question/proposal is limited to Alf (misunderstanding of a **Tutorial D** operator by Alf, for example).
 Start a new thread on the TTM mailing list if it is more general (like discussing an experimental operator implemented in Alf).